Imagine… A Day in The Life of ME

 Back to bed.
 Rest.

 You wake up an hour later.
 Oops!
 Time for medication and breakfast.
-You're glad you remembered to prepare it the night before and so grateful for the app that reminded you to take your meds - exactly which ones and when!
+You're glad you remembered to prepare it all the night before because you're too exhausted and confused to deal with any of it now.
+You're so grateful for the app that reminded you to take your meds - exactly which ones and when!

 Digestion takes more energy out of you, so you're back in bed, so tired.
 Body aching.
 You feel like you might have a fever, even your skin hurts, but you know it's not a proper fever, this is just another one of your regular symptoms: the phantom fever.
 Your temperature might actually be lower than normal, but your body responds as if it's burning up.

-It's nice and sunny now, so you decide to sit at the table in the sunlight and do some writing.
+It's nice and sunny now, so you decide to sit at the desk in the sunlight and do some writing.
 This is to keep your hands mobile and build that muscle memory you've lost after months of inactivity.
 Your arms are stiff and heavy.
-2 sets of the alphabet later and you're utterly exhausted!
+You manage 2 sets of the alphabet and you're utterly exhausted!
+Your arms are shaking.
 Your legs are even aching now and you have shooting pains in your hips.
 Time for bed again.

 So you had a shower.
 Everybody knows what an incredible workout that is!
 All that standing and scrubbing and the sensory effect of the water hitting your skin - feels like somebody's poking you all over with a fork.
 Makes sense that you'd be bowled over almost 24 hours later!